tnibert/Kill-The-Aliens/README-Windows.txt

 To run:
-Double click on killthealiens.exe in the killthealiens-win32 folder.
+Double click on killthealiens.exe in the killthealiens-windows folder.

 Controls:
 Space - shoot